What You’ll Learn

 Yes, buried propane tanks must be installed and maintained by licensed propane specialists for your safety.

 It’s a good idea to have your propane gas provider perform a routine maintenance check on your tank once a year.
-During that inspection, he or she will check the tank, the pressure regulators and so on.
+During that inspection, they will check the tank, the pressure regulators, and so on.

 If you decide to lease your propane tank, your provider may opt to check your tank every two or three years.